PRIVACY NOTICE - SOCIAL

 You have various rights in relation to the data which we hold about you.

 This right enables you to object to us processing your personal data.
 If you object, we will stop using your data unless we can demonstrate compelling legitimate grounds (which overrides your interests) or if our use of your data is necessary for the establishment, exercise or defence of legal claims.

 Where we have obtained your permission to process your personal data for certain activities, you may withdraw this consent at any time.
 If you ask us to do this, we’ll stop using your data unless we consider that there is an alternative legal reason to justify our continued processing of your data for this purpose, in which case we will tell you.
 However, it’s important to know that withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal.

-Right to access your data
+Have access to your data